DanDigits/Project_Merit/README2.md

 ## Contributing

-EverShop is an open-source project.
-We are committed to a fully transparent development process and appreciate highly any contributions.
-Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - we would love to have you as part of the EverShop community.
+Project Merit is an open-source project.
+We are committed to making this application a success and appreciate any contributions.
+Whether you are recommending new features, alerting us to bugs, or just spreading the word - we are delighted to welcome you to the Project Merit community.

 Please refer to our [Contribution Guidelines](./CONTRIBUTING.md) and [Code of Conduct](./CODE_OF_CONDUCT.md).